yashichawla/MLOps-Project/README.md

 ### 🧱 3.
 Running Inside Airflow (Containerized)
 The Airflow DAG (salad_preprocess_dag.py) orchestrates:

-(a) dvc pull at pipeline start — ensures the latest data version is fetched (b) Preprocessing & validation tasks
+(a) dvc pull at pipeline start — ensures the latest data version is fetched.
+(b) Preprocessing & validation tasks.
 (c) dvc push after completion — uploads new artifacts to the GCS remote

 All commands run automatically inside the Airflow Docker containers — no CLI interaction is needed.